mlapistudy/ICSE2022_158/user_study/README.md

 ### Result

-Due to IRB restriction, we only include the aggreated result of 100 participants at `./survey_result.xlsx`.
+Due to IRB restriction, we only include the aggregated result of 100 participants at `./survey_result.xlsx`.
 It is obtained by applying `./parse_survey.py` to survey raw data.
 The question ID refers to following questions:

 | Question ID | Meaning                                                      |